 Water quality from inland wells is variable, both between wells (with similar groundwater elevations) and over time within a single well.
 Chloride and total dissolved solids concentrations in samples from inland wells have been relatively constant over time.
-There were limited data for the principal aquifers in 2015 because not all wells monitored for water quality in the NMMA are monitored or reported annually.
-Several production wells have nitrate concentrations in excess of drinking water standard maximum contaminants levels (MCLs), and two other production wells from the principal producing aquifers have long-term elevated iron and manganese concentrations that require treatment or blending prior to use.
+During 2016, 33 groundwater wells were sampled at least once for water quality.
+Water quality constituents evaluated vary by well and sampling period depending on the purpose of sampling.